shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 This model trains on images taken from all the folders, i.e. the dataloader does not discriminate between images in the train, test, or validate directories.
 This is so that this model can train on more diverse images and so be able to generate a wider range of images.
 It is a potential limitation that this solution has not been implemented such that the model trains exclusively on the training data.

 ### Preprocessing
-The OASIS brains dataset is already pre-processed so the only preprocessing included was dataset augmentation to the reduce the risk of over-fitting and random vertical flip transform, grayscale (not strictly necessary as the images are already black and white), normalise the images, and resize using bicubic interpolation.
+The ADNI brains dataset is already pre-processed so the only preprocessing included was dataset augmentation to the reduce the risk of over-fitting and random vertical flip transform, grayscale (not strictly necessary as the images are already black and white), normalise the images, and resize using bicubic interpolation.
 Note that even though the training images are already in black and white, grayscale ensures that the images are imported to the dataloader in one channel instead of the default of three (RGB).
 This allows for greater efficiency in the training.
 Bicubic interpolation was used instead of the commonly used bilinear interpolation, since bicubic interpolation produces sharper images with more clearly defined, smoother edges (Han, 2013).
 This is relevant for MRI brain images, which contain smooth, intricate curves that need to be extracted as features.
 Bicubic interpolation is less efficient than bilinear interpolation, so it is recommended that tests comparing these two interpolation methods for training the StyleGAN2 be performed.

 ## Requirements
 This program has been tested to run on Windows.
 64-bit Python3.11 or later is recommended.
 Anaconda3 or later is recommeded.
 The required libraries are: